ASTR 1230 (O'Connell) Lecture Notes

 quantity besides DEC: the distance of its hour circle from your local

-- The Hour Angle or HA is defined to be the angle
+- The Hour Angle or HA is defined to be

-is quoted in time units (hours, minutes, and seconds).
+in time units (hours, minutes, and seconds).

 Objects to the west of the meridian have